Sound Automation of Magic Wands (extended version): Introduction

 The magic wand has been shown to enable or greatly simplify proofs in many different cases~\cite{Yang01,Krishnaswami06,HaackHurlin09,Tuerk10,Maeda11,Dodds11,Cao2019,AstrauskasMuellerPoliSummers19b}.
 For instance, Yang~\cite{Yang01} uses the magic wand to prove the Schorr-Waite graph marking algorithm.
 Dodds~\etal~\cite{Dodds11} employ the wand to specify synchronisation barriers for deterministic parallelism.
-Examples using magic wands to specify partial data structures include tracking ongoing traversals of a data structure~\cite{Tuerk10,Maeda11}, where the left-hand side of the wand specifies the part of the data structure yet to be traversed, or for specifying protocols that enforce orderly modification of data structures~\cite{Krishnaswami06,HaackHurlin09,Jensen11} (e.g.\ the protocol governing Java iterators).
-More recently, wands have been used \asout{in the context of }\as{for formal reasoning about borrowed references in} the Rust programming language, which \as{employs}\asout{uses} an ownership type system\asout{ to ensure memory safety}. \asout{When calling a Rust method $m$, the callee can temporarily \emph{borrow} ownership of parts of a data structure that is owned by the caller.} Magic wands can \asout{be used to }concisely specify the \asout{partial }data structure \peter{from which the borrow\as{ed reference} was taken}\as{, in terms of modifications to the partial data structure accessible via the reference}\asout{ in $m$'s specification such that the caller can regain ownership of the entire data structure after the call}~\cite{AstrauskasMuellerPoliSummers19b}.
+Examples using magic wands to specify partial data structures include tracking ongoing traversals of a data structure~\cite{Tuerk10,Maeda11}, where the left-hand side of the wand specifies the part of the data structure yet to be traversed, or for specifying protocols that enforce orderly modification of data structures~\cite{Krishnaswami06,HaackHurlin09,Jensen11} (\eg{} the protocol governing Java iterators).
+More recently, wands have been used for formal reasoning about borrowed references in the Rust programming language, which employs an ownership type system to ensure memory safety~\cite{AstrauskasMuellerPoliSummers19b}.
+Magic wands \asout{can }concisely \as{represent}\asout{specify} the \as{\emph{remainder} of a} data structure from which a borrowed reference was taken, \as{as well as reflecting back modifications to the part}\asout{partial data structure} accessible via the reference. \thibault{\asout{As an}\as{For} example, consider a struct \code{Point} (represented by a SL predicate \code{Point}) with two fields \code{x} and \code{y} of type \code{i32} (represented by the SL predicate \code{i32}).
+A Rust method that takes as input a Point \code{p} and returns \as{a borrow of} its \asout{first coordinate}\as{field} \code{x} \as{is}\asout{could be} specified with the postcondition $\code{int32(x)} * (\code{int32(x)} \wand \code{Point(p)})$, thus enabling the caller to regain ownership of the entire data structure \code{Point(p)}.}

 The complexity of SL proofs has given rise to a variety of automatic SL verifiers that reduce the required proof effort.
 Given the usefulness of magic wands, it is important that such verifiers also provide automatic support for wands.
 However, reasoning about a magic wand requires reasoning about \emph{all} states in which the left-hand side holds, which is challenging.
 It has been shown that a separation logic even without the separating conjunction (but with the magic wand) is as expressive as a variant of second-order logic and, thus, undecidable~\cite{Brochenin12}.